yurilavinas/ai_big_data_quantum_compution/README.md

 https://arxiv.org/pdf/1609.07236.pdf
 The paper revolves arround the definition of fairness in algorithmic terms.

+AI can be sexist and racist — it’s time to make it fair https://www.nature.com/articles/d41586-018-05707-8 this paper can help establishing the relevance of the problem and the dimension.

 Fairer machine learning in the real world: Mitigating discrimination without collecting sensitive data https://journals.sagepub.com/doi/full/10.1177/2053951717743530 It shows that the problem persists, even after removing sensitive information